SAFETAG/SAFETAG/content/guides/risk_modeling/output.md

   * A host driven risk-matrix.
-  * Maps of critical process'.
+  * Maps of critical processes.
-  * A list of any new assets.
+  * A list of organizational assets.